-BY-LAWS

-OF
+BY-LAWS OF

-FARMER BROS.
-CO.

-a Delaware Corporation

 (hereinafter called the "Corporation")

 ARTICLE I

 OFFICES

 - 1.1 Registered Office.
 The registered office of the Corporation shall be in the City of Wilmington, County of New Castle, State of Delaware. - 1.2 Other Offices.
 The Corporation may also have offices at such other places, both within and without the State of Delaware, as the Board of Directors may from time to time determine.